RichardDShipman/N_Glycopeptide_Finder/README.md

 2. Only N-linked glycosylation sequons are detected (no O-linked or other modifications).
 3. FASTA protein files contain new lines and or return carrages.
 When returning to the FASTA, remember this when searching for peptide in original sequence.

+List all common names used in test_proteome folder.

 ```
 for file in ./test_proteomes/*; do
   filename=$(basename "$file")